izabela-matusiewicz-xtb/kit/README.md

 Work with `kit` directly from Python, or with MCP + function calling, REST, or CLI!

+`kit` also ships with damn fine PR reviewer for free (just pay for LLM usage), showcasing the power of this library in just a few lines of code.

 ## Quick Installation

 ### Install from PyPI